-- Search for one or more Changes that meet a specific criteria by running a Quick Search or Search Group. - Create a new Change by selecting New > New Change Request. - If enabled (via an Automation Process), email notifications are automatically created and sent to stakeholders.
-For example: - · A Customer to notify her of a status change. - · Team owners to notify them of ownership. - The User owner to notify him of the ownership. - Approvers when a Change requires approval. - When on a record, you can send an email directly to the current Customer (requestor) by selecting File > E-mail Current Customer in the Desktop Client or by selecting E-mail > E-mail Current Customer in the Browser Client.
-You can also select the Customer's email address in the Change Form. - Journals track what occurs during the record's lifecycle (example: Notes to track progress or comments, and History to track important field changes, email correspondence, etc.).
-View or add Journals by selecting the Journal tab in the record's Arrangement. - · Fields: - Many fields with drop-down menus are driven by a Lookup Table and can be edited in the Desktop Client using Table Management.
-To see what table is providing the data, click inside the field, and then press F3. - Required fields are often conditional, meaning some are required to save a record, some are required to change the status of a record, some are required to close the record, etc. Required fields are marked with an asterisk by the field label. - The Description field is a Rich Text field, so formatting and images/screenshots can be used to complement the text.
-To format the text or embed an image, select the Zoom button ... - Some validated fields can recognize what you are typing and will suggest a value for you (example: If you type "P" into the field, CSM will suggest the first item it finds that starts with the letter P).
+- CSM provides several OOTB Automation Processes to automate Change Management.
+For more information, see the Automation Process documentation. - If enabled (via an Automation Process), email notifications are automatically created and sent to stakeholders.
+For example: - A Customer to notify her of a status change. - Team owners to notify them of ownership. - The User owner to notify him of the ownership. - Approvers when a Change requires approval. - When on a record, you can send an email directly to the current Customer (requestor) by clicking File > E-mail Current Customer or by clicking the Customer's email address in the Change Form.
+If sent using the File menu, the email is blank.
+If sent using the link in the Change Form, an email template is used to auto-populate the email with information from the current Change (example: Change ID, Customer's name, logging date/time details, etc.). - Journals track what occurs during the record's lifecycle (example: Notes to track progress or comments, and History to track important field changes, email correspondence, etc.).
+View or add Journals by clicking the Journal tab in the record's Arrangement. - Fields - Many fields with drop-downs are driven by a Lookup Table and can be edited in the CSM Desktop Client using Table Management.
+To see what table is providing the data, click inside the field, and then press F3. - Required fields are often conditional, meaning some are required to save a record, some are required to change the status of a record, some are required to "close" the record, etc. You will be reminded when fields are required, either by a red box around the field or by a reminder message.

+- The Description field is a Rich Text field so formatting and images/screenshots can be used to complement the text.
+To format the text or embed an image, click the Zoom button ... - Some validated fields can recognize what you are typing and will suggest a value for you (example: If you type "P" into the field, CSM will suggest the first item it finds that starts with the letter P).
 Use the down arrow button to scroll through other possible values. - Press TAB to move to the next field on the Form.